Cobol programming language, AS/400, RPG. Cobol continues to ensure the successful completion of business transactions.

 The hardware wears the signs of the time when engineers made computers for engineers.
 The build is robust and redundant itself; the motherboard can be pulled out of a mainframe and it will keep working as nothing happened.
 A hard drive failure doesn’t affect it one bit.
 Reportedly, during a strong earthquake, in a Japanese data center, all the x86 broke down, the only mainframe that they had just fallen over and kept working.

 The other representative of old-school IT is the AS/400 presented in 1998.
-AS is short for Application System; today, after IBM renamed it a number of times, it appears in IBM’s catalogue as “System i”.
+AS is short for Application System; today, after IBM renamed it a number of times, it appears in IBM’s catalog as “System i”.
 One of its many particularities is that it was the first to have an object-oriented operating system (OS/400).
 In the computer, links are exclusively based on the objects name and type.
 The machine’s internal processes do the addressing, the programmer or the user has nothing to do with it.

 Another particularity is the integration of the DB2 database manager.
 The record-oriented functioning of DB2 demonstrates its central role.
 Here the system doesn’t deal with every hit on the keyboard.
 It waits for the user to fill out the whore record and press enter, and then it processes it all.
 Meaning, that it could complete certain (and mainly) transaction tasks using up a lot fewer resources, than the other company-oriented IBM system of the time, the RS/6000 running Unix.
 It’s not a coincidence that it became so popular in the financial sector, that it was often referred to as an “accounting machine”.